semgrep/semgrep/metrics.md

-# Semgrep Privacy Policy
+# Semgrep metrics

-Semgrep may collect aggregate metrics to help improve the product.
+Semgrep CLI may collect aggregate metrics to help improve the product.
 This document describes:

 - [the principles that guide our data-collection decisions](#principles)
 - [how to change when Semgrep sends metrics](#automatic-collection-opt-in-and-opt-out)